Masonry & Brickwork

 Building Regulations and compliance

 Loadbearing masonry is covered by Approved Document A and BS 5628.
 Cavity wall ties, DPC, and cavity trays are all Building Regs items, not optional.
-When in doubt, lodge a pre-application enquiry with your local authority — early clarity is cheaper than a retrospective correction.
+When in doubt, a pre-application enquiry to the local authority can give early clarity, which tends to be less costly than retrospective correction.

 Before you order

 Order bricks by the pack and keep them dry on pallets.
 Wet bricks will leach salts to the face and leave permanent staining.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults